peterszerzo/chartist-html/README.md

 ## Why?

-This library gives you the option to store all chart data in your HTML without having to add any JavaScript dependencies.
+This library gives you the option to store all chart data in your html without having to add any JavaScript dependencies.
 This will come in handy if:
-* want to keep things simple when you are managing several charts on a single webpage.
+* you want to keep things simple when you are managing several charts on a single webpage.
-* you store static HTML snippets in a database (such as your technical blog post).
+* you store static html snippets in a database (such as your technical blog post).

 Features:
-* HTML snippets store data and core layout storage only, keeping the styling settings DRY.
+* html snippets store data and core layout storage only.
 * styling settings stay DRY.
 * non-developer friendly.
 * intuitive syntax.